quantenProjects/dict.cc.offline.py/README.md

 cmd line dict for the android SQLite db from dict.cc

 ## Usage
-No commandoline arguments, simply start in the same folder, where the dict.db is located.
+simply start in the same folder, where the dict.db is located.
+Use "d" or "e" as commandlinearguments for preselecting the language

 d> means german (deutsch) search e> means english search